Internet-Draft QUIC-LY September 2025

 Disallowed: CRYPTO, HANDSHAKE_DONE, NEW_TOKEN, early-data related frames.

-The CONFIG frame conveys proposed transport parameters from client to server.
-Its format is:
+The Config frame conveys proposed transport parameters from client to server and confirmation or overriding settings in return.

 Integers inside VALUE are QUIC varints unless otherwise stated.
 A parameter that is a boolean flag is encoded with VALUE_LEN = 0 to mean true; absence means false.